Sepia Cinderella

-Plot summary
+Plot

-The musical follows a young woman, Barbara (played by Guyse), in love with a good and kind bandleader, Bob (portrayed by Daniels), who seems oblivious to her love.
+A young woman, Barbara, is in love with a good and kind bandleader, Bob, who seems oblivious to her love.
 Barbara helps Bob write a new song, "Cinderella", and it becomes an unexpected hit.
 Success and sudden fame lead Bob to abandon his former performing venue and lose touch with his friends.
 He becomes caught in the talons of a devious female club-owner who milks his success and tries to also seduce him, even though she is engaged, unbeknownst to Bob.
 As his career crumbles and the scales fall from his eyes, Bob's press agent finally finds a way for things to end happily: Bob will make a comeback and in doing so will choose a woman's shoe out of dozens entered, and the winner will sing with him and have her prince.
 Bob rightly picks Barbara's shoe, and the show goes out on yet another great musical number.